 The Company has adopted a Whistle-Blowing Policy to provide a channel for employees of the Group to report in good faith and in confidence their concerns about possible improprieties in matters of financial reporting or other matters.
 The AC exercises the overseeing function over the administration of the Whistle-Blowing Policy.
 The Whistle-Blowing Policy provides for procedures to validate concerns and for investigations to be carried out independently.
-The Whistle-Blowing Policy has been circulated to all employees and has been published on the Company's website for the purposes of the external parties such as customers, suppliers, and other stakeholders.
+The Whistle-Blowing Policy has been circulated to all employees.
+The Company will review the current Whistle-Blowing Policy and extend the policy to external parties such as customers, suppliers, and other stakeholders.
+Meanwhile, the external parties can lodge their report, if any, via email at s vijaya@unigloves.com.my.